mcfarhat/the-collatz-conjecture-simulator/README.md

 1. Upload the plugin files to the `/wp-content/plugins/the-collatz-conjecture-simulator` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Go to a page or create a new page
-4. Insert the plugin code into the text editor [collatz_simulator]
+4. Insert the plugin code into the text editor [collatz_simulator] and save/publish
 5. That's it!
 Now you can visit that page from front end, and play around with the simulator

 == Changelog ==